sezan92/sezan92.github.io/_posts/2024-08-09-RL-course-2-w2-blog.md

 ## Exploration in the environments!

 So!
 We have got an idea about the need for exploration!
 How to do it in an RL environment?
-There are two popular ways to do !
+There are two popular ways to do so!

 ### Exploring start policy

 In this case the agent will start at a random initial state everytime it starts playing the game.
 This way the agent should start learning to generalize.
-But there is a problem.
-There is very little guarantee..
-TBC.
+For example if you play chess, you are always starting from the same initial state.
+How about we randomize your initialize your state every time?!
+Sometimes you might be just before an obvious check mate, sometimes you might be check mated!
+Either way you will learn to train yourself in all sorts of initial position!
+But it has a problem.
+It does only deals with random initial states!
+It does not directly affect the behaviour of the agent along the policy!
+For example , back to the chess, if you always follow a certain policy for chess, no matter what initial state , your policy might not be affected.

 ### Epsilon-soft policy